desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/README.md

  - In `COVID-CT-MetaInfo.xlsx`, images with the form of `2020.mm.dd.xxxx` are crawled from bioRxiv or medRxiv.
 The DOIs for these preprints are `10.1101/2020.mm.dd.xxxx`.

-Please refer to the preprint for details: [COVID-CT-Dataset: A CT Scan Dataset about COVID-19](https://arxiv.org/pdf/2003.13865.pdf)

-If you find this dataset and code useful, please cite:

-    @article{zhao2020COVID-CT-Dataset,
-      title={COVID-CT-Dataset: a CT scan dataset about COVID-19}, author={Zhao, Jinyu and Zhang, Yichen and He, Xuehai and Xie, Pengtao}, journal={arXiv preprint arXiv:2003.13865},
-      year={2020}
-    }